 8. Soft Coated Wheaten Terrier

-This dog will shed a negligible amount.
+Soft Coated Wheaten Terrier will shed a negligible amount.
 Recommended for owners who do not want to deal with dog hair in their cars and homes.
-This is one of the long-haired dog breeds and also hypoallergenic.
+This dog is one of the long-haired dog breeds and also hypoallergenic.
 The Soft Coated Wheaten Terrier can get by with moderate exercise as long as it is taken for daily walks.

 7. Giant Schnauzer

 The Giant Schnauzer is a working breed of dog developed in the 17th century in Germany.
-They are very intelligent and can become bored easily. the Giant Schnauzer is called ‘Giant’, this is not in comparison to other large dog breeds such as the Great Dane or the Rottweiler, but instead in comparison to the Standard and Miniature Schnauzers.
+They are very intelligent and can become bored easily. the Giant Schnauzer is called ‘Giant’.
+This dog is not compared to other large dog breeds such as the Great Dane or the Rottweiler, but instead in comparison to the Standard and Miniature Schnauzers.

 6. Kerry Blue Terrier